GENA3D: Generative Amodal 3D Modeling by Bridging 2D Priors and 3D Coherence: Experiments

 \subsection{Ablation Study}

 \textbf{Structure Design.} We conduct ablation studies to assess the effectiveness of different module designs.
 Tab.~\ref{tab:ablation_structure} reports quantitative results, and Fig.~\ref{fig:ablation_structure} shows visual comparisons.
-With View-Wise Cross Attention, our method performs notably better under sparse views, demonstrating better rendering quality with more reasonable sparse structure as prior for texture generation.
-Moreover, incorporating Stereo-Conditioned Cross Attention for explicit geometry guidance yields a great benefit in the geometric metrics (MMD).
-As shown in Fig.~\ref{fig:ablation_structure}, MVS conditioning helps \name{} produce more plausible and structurally consistent geometry, even when the 2D completions are inconsistent or contain artifacts at image level.
+With \emph{View-Wise Cross Attention}, our method performs notably better under sparse views, demonstrating better rendering quality with more reasonable sparse structure as prior for texture generation.
+Moreover, incorporating \emph{Stereo-Conditioned Cross Attention} for explicit geometry guidance yields large benefits in the geometric metrics (MMD).
+As shown in Fig.~\ref{fig:ablation_structure}, MVS conditioning helps \name{} produce more faithful and structurally consistent geometry, even when the 2D completions are inconsistent or contain artifacts.

-\textbf{Number of Views.} We investigate the impact of the number of input views on our method.
-As shown in Tab.~\ref{tab:ablation_viewnum}, the FID, CLIP-Score, and MMD metrics remain stable or exhibit slight improvements, indicating that our method can effectively handle dense settings with up to 20 input images, which demonstrates the adaptability of our work.
+\textbf{Number of Views.} We investigate how the number of input views influence our method.
+As shown in Tab.~\ref{tab:ablation_viewnum}, the provided metrics remain stable or exhibit slight improvements, indicating that our method can handle semi-dense settings with more input images, which demonstrates the adaptability of our work.

 \textbf{2D Amodal Completion.} We conduct experiments on how our model performs with different 2D amodal completion methods.
 As shown in Tab.~\ref{tab:ablation_2damodal}, we can see that for different methods, our \name{} is able to produce consistent and robust results that are comparable in numerical metrics.
 Additionally, it is intuitive that stronger completion methods produce better results, which shows the potential and adaptability of our \name{} with more advanced techniques in the future.